Is freezing in a garret a prerequisite?

 Also, there’s the interesting little fact that masterpieces are generally defined by a selected few – an intellectual elite, if you will – and may therefore not necessarily reflect the tastes of the broad masses – and if you want to become rich through your creative efforts, then you had better appeal to the masses.
 To be brief, one can conclude that while writing masterpieces does not exclude material success, neither does it guarantee the writer will be rolling in money.
 If you write to earn your living, there may therefore be a need of a certain level of… umm… well, what can we call it?
 “Prostitution”?
 (Oh dear; hearts go all a-flutter, don’t they?)

 Writers who are looking for high level income should choose genre carefully.
 Crime is a safe bet.
-Silent male hunk (think Reacher) driven by an inner moral compass but uninterested in cluttering up his life with emotional baggage as he goes about saving the world always seems to sell – mostly to men, who probably nourish a dream of living the simple life and being heroes – at least once in their lives.
-Another safe bet is romance – but here the sub-genres are a veritable tangle to work your way through, and some are more successful than others, so do the research before deciding on whether your male protagonists will prance about in silk hose and breeches, a painted mouche on their cheek and a powdered wig atop their head, or slouch about looking delightful in an Aston Martin DB9 and cashmere (Aaaaaaahhhh…)
+Silent male hunk (think Reacher) driven by an inner moral compass but uninterested in cluttering up his life with emotional baggage as he goes about saving the world always seems to sell – mostly to men, who probably nourish a dream of living the simple life and being heroes at least once in their lives.
+Another safe bet is romance – but here the sub-genres are a veritable tangle to work your way through, and some are more successful than others, so do the research before deciding on whether your male protagonists will prance about in silk hose and breeches, a painted mouche on their cheek and a powdered wig atop their head, or slouch about looking delightful in an Aston Martin DB9 and cashmere (Aaaaaaahhhh, yes…)

 The alternative to prostitution – a.k.a. writing what you think the market may want – is to write what you feel passionate about and to hell with remuneration.
 In my experience, this leads to much better writing.
 Much.
 Okay, so there may only be a minority of people around who want to read about the Sherpa who got on the wrong bus and ended up in Zanzibar (and boy, was that a happy Sherpa: not a freezing mountain in sight to climb, just beautiful pristine beaches and a nice warm climate) but that minority will – hopefully – become your fans.
-Which is why, of course, I write about love and history, and time travelling and love and the 17th century and love and religious controversy and … Did I mention love?
+Which is why, of course, I write about love and history, and time travelling and love and the 17th century and love and medieval rebellions and love and religious controversy and … Did I mention love?

 These days, writing is no longer done on paper with ink that leaves ugly blots, those manuscripts pages then rushed off to be typeset.
 No, dear people, these days writing is done on computers.Yes, yes; some of us draft – or even write – using pen and paper, but ultimately authors these days will keyboard their characters, their plot and setting, into a precious .docx file that exists in multiple back-ups.
 (WHAT?
 You have no back-ups?????
 Well, you clearly like living on the edge, don’t you?)
 And once the file is on the computer, it is quite easy to publish it without having to do the agent/publishing house thing – you can do it all on your own.
 (Luckily, as otherwise those people who really, really want to read about the Sherpa and Zanzibar would never get the opportunity as the target reader group is ridiculously small)